tenkeyseven/Network_Programing/README.md

 **Some Basic Function**
 * you choose which network interface yoo want to capture
-* you can set filter to get packets by conforming the rules by th Berkeley Packet Filter(BPF) syntax
+* you can set filter to get packets by conforming the Berkeley Packet Filter(BPF) syntax
 * also you can name your .pcap files or it will be automatically named by the timestamp

 Codes:  [tk_cap.py](https://github.com/tenkeyseven/Network_Programing/blob/master/tk_cap.py)